cap-js/docs/cds/cdl.md

   name NVARCHAR GENERATED ALWAYS AS (firstName || ' ' || lastName)
 );
 ```
-There are restrictions on such calculated fields, which depend on the particular database used.
-But all databases
+There are restrictions on calculated fields, which depend on the particular database.
+Currently all databases
-currently supported by CAP have a common restriction: the calculation expression may only refer to fields of the same
+supported by CAP have a common restriction: the calculation expression may only refer to fields of the same
 table row.
 Thus such an expression must not contain subqueries, aggregate functions, or paths with associations.

 <div id="concept-alce" />